-Source: Virginia Economic Development Partners

 The population of Dickenson County is less prosperous than the population of Virginia.
 The poverty rate is more than two and a half times higher than the average for the state.
 The per capita income of residents of Dickenson County is only 53% of the per capita income of Virginians.
-The proportion of county residents over the age of 25 without a high school diploma is 122% higher than in Virginia.
+The proportion of county residents over the age of 25 without a high school diploma is significantly higher than in Virginia.

-TABLE 23

-DICKENSON COUNTY AND ECONOMIC DATA